gsdev215/zCommand-podrum/README.md

 > 3.Enter a "Name" and copy the Webhook URL and click "Save".

 > 4.Done!
-Users now have their own unique discord webhook URL to use on Dashe.
+Users now have their own unique discord webhook URL to use here

 - For iOS and Android user
 > 1.Open a new browser tab and login in to your account at Discord.